 If you are looking for a real-life application of future trends in healthcare technology, feel free to discuss your ideas with our seasoned medical software engineer.
 This consulting session is FREE: 👇

 Based in San Diego, Slava knows how to design an efficient software solution for healthcare, including IoT, Cloud, and embedded systems.

 Table of Contents

 1. New AI Applications and Concerns of the Medical Community

-Recent years have seen the rapid development of artificial intelligence (AI) technology, and the trend will continue in 2022.
+One of the fastest growing trends in health information technology: Recent years have seen the rapid development of artificial intelligence (AI) technology, and the trend will continue in 2023.
 Standing among many industries that benefit from AI, medicine mainly applies it to profound diagnostics and detection of diseases, but it’s not limited to them.
 For example, IBM Watson is one of the AI platforms already available for business and healthcare (including custom medical software solutions).

-Let’s see what support AI can offer healthcare and associated industries and how it could become the major healthtech trend.
+Let’s see what support AI can offer healthcare and associated industries and how it could become the major healthtech trend in the future.

 Computed Tomography Scan Analysis